 The Philadelphia Phillies unveiled their new logo in early December.
-The new logo as we have shown here on Sports Logo History isn’t a dramatic makeover, but rather a slight tweak.
+The new logo, as we have shown here on Sports Logo History, isn’t a dramatic makeover, but rather a slight tweak.
 The Phillies’ cursive typography — sans the red underline — is retained, along with the stars that dot the two I’s.
 Also retained is the Liberty Bell in the background, which is enlarged and set in a very dark shade of blue.
-Lastly, the new logo gets rid of the red-bordered blue baseball diamond.
+Lastly, the new logo eliminates the red-bordered blue baseball diamond.

 That might be the case for the Phillies, too.
 They last made the Playoffs in 2011, when they had a trio of aces — Roy Halladay, Cole Hamels, and Cliff Lee — in their rotation and in-their-prime stars in Ryan Howard, Jimmy Rollins, Chase Utley, and Shane Victorino.
 Since then, the Phillies have been nothing short of mediocre, bottoming out to a 66-96 record in 2017, before last year’s 80-82 surprise.